How Much Does a Downstairs Toilet Extension Cost

 How to maximise space in a small cloakroom?

 Once you’ve created your new downstairs toilet extension, now’s the time to think about ways to maximise your space.
 This can be anything from a corner or short projection toilet to wall hung basin or even a toilet with a basin on top.
+If you're looking for something that's easy to clean then a rimless toilet might be the best option.
+Rimless toilets don't have as many nooks for scale to get trapped in, allowing you to easily clean around the rim.

 If you’re looking to include some storage space in the space then a bathroom mirror cabinet is a good option, as it takes up minimal space and can easily be fitted on the wall above your basin or toilet.